EDUCBA Logo

 Conclusion – Break Even Analysis Formula

-Break Even Analysis formula helps to increase profitability by reducing the number of unit of product which needs to be produced using Beak Even point formula.
+Break Even Analysis formula helps to increase profitability by reducing the number of unit of product which needs to be produced using the Beak Even point formula.
 It helps to set a target for sales and to generate revenue.
-But, these models reflect non-cash expenses like depreciation; to get the exact Break-Even point, non-cash expenses needs to be subtracted.
+But, these models reflect non-cash expenses like depreciation; to get the exact Break-Even point, non-cash expenses must be subtracted.

 Recommended Articles